 Getting hurt on a cruise can lead to sky-high medical bills, missed adventures and other expenses.
 Virginia Casady knows.
-Earlier this year, she suffered a terrible injury aboard the Viking Sun.
+Last year, she suffered a terrible injury aboard the Viking Sun.
 That injury led to a sudden, premature end to her 120-day, $80,000 round-the-world cruise.

 Now nearly 12 months later, Casady wants to know why Trip Mate has only paid $29,000 of her claim.
 And that’s what the Elliott Advocacy team wants to know as well.

 Casady’s story is troubling on many levels.
 During the past year, the octogenarian should have been focusing on recuperating from her injuries suffered on the cruise.
 Instead, she spent it locked in a frustrating battle with the company she paid to protect against such unexpected calamities.